JamesByers/fireflies_led_controllers/README.md

 ### User Manuals

 #### V2 Manula
-If you Fireflies LED Controller has a rotary switch instead of a toggle switch you have a V2 controller
+If you Fireflies LED Controller has a rotary switch instead of a you have a V2 controller.

 The V2 controller differs from the Vi controller in that the V2 has a rotary switch with 7 effect choices instead of V1's 2 choices.
 *Rotary knob choices*